 CONTENTS OF THIS SITE

-This site provides almost all of around 700 published writings by Ariel Heryanto, as well as his interviews, published responses by others on Ariel’s works, and reviews of his books.
+This site provides most of over 700 published writings by or on Ariel Heryanto and his work, such as interviews, published responses by others on Ariel’s works, and reviews of his books.

 Most of the materials are old opinion columns in Indonesian which are not easily accessible to the general public.
 Several dozen are in English, and a few are translations in other languages (German, Turkish, Mandarin, French and Thai).

 This is not a comprehensive collection of Ariel’s published works.
 His books are not included here.
 Several are missing because they have been unintentionally overlooked and undocumented.
 Others are identified but their archived copy is missing (click here for the list of missing materials).
 Also excluded on this site are unpublished works by Ariel (either because he never sent them to a publisher, or he did, but was rejected), and those published with a pseudonym.

 More materials will be added to this site, if missing materials are rediscovered or new published materials are available.

 Regardless of the intellectual worth of the materials collected here, this open access site was prepared in light of the potential value of these materials as historical artefacts.
 They are testimony of the mood and concerns of the society of the time, even if they were all seen from the perspective of a single individual over time.
 The life of the author spans two different millennia, over three generations, and as of today, under no fewer than six Indonesian presidents.
 It dates back when computer-internet-smartphones were simply unimaginable, and continues to the new millennium when billions of humans are constantly interconnected by Facebook, Instagram, YouTube and twitter.